Welcome to a node of the Pandeism index!!

 High amongst those elements will be the carbon atom with its peculiar capacity to form six covalent bonds, thus enabling it serve as the core of complex strings of molecules -- all this while, as I mentioned, the stars are churning our just the right ratio of carbon and oxygen (and other elements, nitrogen, iron, etc) to generate planets with chemical soups capable of mixing under the conditions of our Universe into self-replicating forms such as crystals, and more complex self replicating molecules.
 These self-replicating molecules are the forms which eventually give rise to life, which once introduced, persists.
 Life responds to the challenges of its environment by, when occasional mutations occur, maintaining the advances incorporated in those few mutations which are beneficial.
 And so doing over millions of years, eventually bringing about not only highly complex life, but intelligent life, awareness, consciousness.

 The fine tuning argument is usually answered with assertions of anthropomorphism

 -- that if our Universe didn't have whatever characteristics were necessary to generate life, we wouldn't be here to discuss it, making the fact of our existence simply coincidental to those conditions.
 But there are a few other fortuitous aspects of our Universe which are not necessary for us to exist, and those are the ones which really make the case for me.

 2. A fortuitously simple form of complexity

-I observed above how our Universe fortuitously generates intelligent life, awareness, and consciousness.
-But it does more than that; for it embodies not only complexity sufficient to bring these things about, but a fortuitously fundamental simplicity
+Having observed above how our Universe fortuitously generates intelligent life, awareness, and consciousness, it is notable that it does more than that; for it embodies not only complexity sufficient to bring these things about, but a fortuitously fundamental simplicity

 as well.
 It is simple in the sense that intelligent life such as ourselves is able to 'crack the code